Blue Water Bridge: Twinning in 1990s

 The engineers also made "the main span attractive, but economical by settling on an innovative low arch design that merges the traffic deck with the bottom structural supporting steel for the portion of the bridge suspended over the water", which "eliminated the need for expensive bracing and contributes to the graceful appearance of the structure", while the flattened arch also better matches the old bridge.
 For the new bridge approaches the engineers selected concrete hammer-head piers over steel piers and deck trusses, not only for economical considerations, but it also "gives the new bridge a simpler look, making it easier to distinguish the old bridge from the new one" and "contributes to the clean lines of the new bridge and leaves the view of the old bridge's deck trusses uncluttered".
 Due to each country's manufacturing differences, the Americans used large pre-cast concrete beams (six beams for each segment) for the approaches while the Canadians used concrete pre-cast box girders (three box girders per segment).
 Despite this, the differing approach spans are the same depth and appear identical from the side view.

 The twinning project was a combined effort between Modjeski & Masters (American engineers) and Buckland & Taylor Ltd. (Canadian engineers).
 During the construction, two temporary masts were erected to assist in the construction of the tied arch; the towers were painted red and lighted, enabling them to be seen from afar.
 The approaches to the new bridge use box girders, compared to the original which hold up the road deck with trusses.
 The second three-lane bridge, just south of the first bridge, opened on July 22, 1997.
 After the new bridge opened for traffic it served both directions from 1997 to 1999, with a flyover ramp on the Michigan side to temporarily direct westbound traffic to the north of the U.S. toll plaza, while the original bridge was closed for replacement of the bridge deck, guardrail, and lighting, the latter two aspects being the same/similar to the new bridge.
-Upon reopening, the original bridge was re-stripped with three westbound lanes, while the flyover ramp was closed off as the new bridge exclusively carried three eastbound lanes.
+Upon reopening, the original bridge was re-striped with three westbound lanes, while the flyover ramp was closed off as the new bridge exclusively carried three eastbound lanes.